bsn-si/coupon-activationclient/README.md

     🎟️ ✨ OCEX Activation Client 🎁 👛
 </h1>

-OCEX coupon activation DApp for interact with smartcontract.
+OCEX coupon activation DApp.

 ## Features
-DApp can interact with custom RPC and contracts, and use polkadot.js extensions for sign transactions.
+DApp can interact with custom RPC and contracts and use polkadot.js extensions for sign transactions.
 - You can configure target RPC url.
-- Select accounts from you extension for receive funds.
+- Select accounts from your extension to receive funds.
-- Set target contract instancce address.
+- Set target contract instance address.
-- Sign & send activation via rpc to contract
+- Sign & send activation via rpc to the contract

 ## Simple usage
-You can visit current version of dapp, and try it out.
+Current version of dapp:
 [Run DApp](https://bsn-si.github.io/ocex-activation/)

 ## Build & Run